luca-demma/Text-Mining-Project/README.md

     -   *punkt*
 -   **contractions**

 Having to deal with huge quantity of data I chose to implement most of the scripts in a multi-process way using the power of the parallelism.
 This has been possible mainly because the majority of the operations are parallelizable not handling sequetial data.
 Using this technique permites to speed up the whole process up to 8 times in modern computers with multiple CPUs.
+To implement multiprocessing I used the Python module *pqdm*.

 ---

-## Pipeline
+# Pipeline

 The following picture describes the pipeline of the processing implemented by the code divided in 6 macro steps:
 -   File cleaning